EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-getting-started.md

 At EngineerBetter we've evaluated four self-hosted CI systems in order to compare them against each other: [Jenkins](https://www.jenkins.io/), [Concourse](https://concourse-ci.org/), [Tekton](https://tekton.dev/) and [Argo Workflows](https://argoproj.github.io/workflows/).
 For each CI system we've created some pipelines that:

-* Run pre-deployment static analysis over various forms of Infrastructure as Code configuration
+* Run pre-deployment static analysis over various forms of Infrastructure as Code
 * Deploy a [Kubernetes](https://kubernetes.io/) cluster to a staging environment
 * Deploy the [Sock Shop](https://github.com/microservices-demo/microservices-demo) application to the cluster
 * Run an acceptance test on the deployed application